wpcodefactory/migrate-import-export-excel-for-woocommerce/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins` directory and unzip, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the "Plugins" screen in WordPress.
-3. Use the Store Migration menu link, 'Store Migration' Submenu on Woocommerce or Settings link on plugins page to use the plugin.
+3. Use the "WPFactory > Store Migration" menu link, or "Settings" link on plugins page to use the plugin.

 == Frequently Asked Questions ==